MMA News: Dana White Reveals UFC’s Plan For Former Champ Georges St-Pierre

 — MMAjunkie (@MMAjunkie) August 18, 2018

-Dana White revealed that their plan is to schedule a fight for Georges St-Pierre at 170 lbs.
-St-Pierre ruled the UFC welterweight division for years, and it was during those times when he was considered as one of the greatest MMA fighters of all-times.
-However, as of now, St-Pierre doesn’t look interested in returning to the middleweight division even if it means fighting the reigning UFC champion, Tyron Woodley.
+Dana White revealed that their plan is to schedule a fight for Georges St-Pierre at 170 pounds.
+St-Pierre ruled the UFC welterweight division for years, and it was during those times when he was considered one of the greatest MMA fighters of all-time.
+However, as of now, St-Pierre doesn’t look interested in returning to the middleweight division, even if it means fighting the reigning UFC champion, Tyron Woodley.
 Though the UFC still wants St-Pierre back, White opened up the possibility that the MMA legend will never fight again in the Octagon.

 In a previous Inquisitr article, Georges St-Pierre gave three requirements for his next opponent.
 First, it needs to be a legacy upgrade.
 Second, it needs to make him serious money.
 And lastly, it would be great if they weren’t much bigger than him.
 The only fighters that meet all the criteria are Khabib Nurmagomedov and Conor McGregor.
 Unless the UFC lets him fight for the UFC lightweight title, St-Pierre is likely to extend his MMA hiatus.